10 Golden Rules for Providing Successful Customer Service

 10. Value and Empower Your Customer Service Employees

 Ahhh, number 10.
-Some would argue that this is the most important rule of all.
+Some would argue that this is the most important of the golden rules of customer service.

 None of the above strategies will do you any good if don’t have an engaged staff.

-In order for your employees to be engaged, they have to feel valued and empowered.
+In order for your employees to engage, they have to feel valued and empowered.
+Also, consider Outsourcing Live Chat Support with established processes for agent empowerment.

-70% of employees ranked being empowered to take action at work when a problem or opportunity arose as an important element of their engagement (SHRM), and employees who feel their voices are heard are 4.6 times more likely to feel empowered to perform their best work (Salesforce).
+70% of employees rank the empowerment to take action at work when a problem or opportunity arises as an essential element of their engagement (SHRM).

 When this statistical data is broken down to its simplest form, it translates to 3 points: